TencentARC/ArcNerf/docs/geometry.md

 - get_normals: get the vert/face normals
 - get_face_centers: get the triangle centers
 - simplify_mesh: simplify mesh
+- render_mesh: it will call open3d/pytorch3d backend to render the mesh by cam positions.

 # volume
 Definition and function of a volume.
 For all the point you can get it in grid or fatten(by default)